mesosphere/dcos-docs-site/pages/1.13/tutorials/dcos-101/resources/index.md

 You must use the `--force` option in this command because the previous deployment is ongoing.

 # Insufficient resource allocation or resource isolation
 In some cases, you might have an application that attempts to use more resources than it is allocated.
 This is a common problem with memory consumption in conjunction with JVM-based applications.
-To simulate this issue, try deploying the sample[out-of-memory app](https://github.com/joerg84/dcos-101/blob/master/oomApp/oomApp.go) by running the following command:
+To simulate this issue, try deploying the sample [out-of-memory app](https://github.com/joerg84/dcos-101/blob/master/oomApp/oomApp.go) by running the following command:
 `dcos marathon app add https://raw.githubusercontent.com/joerg84/dcos-101/master/oomApp/oomApp.json`

 After deploying the sample app, check the Marathon log to see if it includes Out of Memory errors.
 (Because the kernel is killing the app, the errors are not always visible to DC/OS.)